Open: A Group Program For Avoidants (and all other insecurely attached)

 As children, they usually became self-contained little adults, or in my case, my mom called me her “little soldier.”
 The main strategy to protect themselves as kids was to never do something so dangerous as to show outwardly a desire for closeness, warmth, affection, or love.
 Crying in movie theaters or in front of others was also too scary, it may have attracted the wrong attention.
 These children may have wanted to remain physically close to the parent, but emotionally detached.
 Even as very young children these avoidants “intuitively picked up the feeling their parents have no intention of getting to really know them, which left them with a deep sense of emptiness.”

-Not all characteristics apply to each person, but an avoidant will possess many of these traits not just one or two.
-Many may not identify themselves as an avoidant, so this list of characteristics may give them a new perspective.
+Not all characteristics may apply to you, but you will possess many of these traits, not just one or two.

-- People who tend to use their intellect rather than their heart (emotional repression).
+- Use your intellect rather than your heart (emotional repression).